 • CPPSEC3120 - Load and unload cash-in-transit in secured and unsecured environments

-• CPPSEC3122 - Plan provision of close protection services
+• CPPSEC3122 - Plan the provision of close protection services

-To view the full details of the course please click on “Course Application & Enrolment” below and enter the location.
-You will be able see all course information as well as choose the best course dates that suit your personal circumstances.
+To view full course details, click on the "Course Application & Enrolment" link below.
+Select your location and choose course dates that best suit your schedule.

 The certificate will be delivered through a combination of self-paced learning and face to face group training and assessment.
 The self-paced learning is to be undertaken prior to participation in the compulsory 8-day face to face assessment.